Comparison

 New market entry

-You need a deeper market list before starting export outreach.
+You need buyer depth before starting export outreach.

 Team productivity